 Wash the fruit well and crush it until a brightly colored paste is obtained.
 Put the paste in a jar, pour the amount of honey over it, close it, and leave it to soak for 7-10 days, cold.
 Since the maceration process takes place at low temperatures, it would be good to use acacia honey because it is harder to crystallize and the mixture will be easier to handle.

 After the maceration period, the product will have a sweet-sour taste, pleasant even for children.
-The mixture can also be prepared with whole sea buckthorn fruits.
+The mixture can also be prepared with whole fruits.

 After opening the jar, the mixture is kept cold and it is recommended to consume it in a maximum of 2-3 months.
 One tablespoon a day and your body will thank you!

-1. Leave the sea buckthorn fruit to dry in a dark, ventilated room until it withers.
+1. Leave the fruits to dry in a dark, ventilated room until it withers.

 2. Put 1-2 teaspoons of the dried fruit in a cup and pour boiling water over them.